Nebraska Taxing Information

 The State may employ a collection agency to resolve cases of liability.
 Typically this is done after several notices have been issued and ignored, or a significant amount of time has passed.
 Fees associated with the use of the collection agency may be added to a delinquent taxpayer’s total liability.

 The State may choose to resolve tax liabilities through the filing of a tax lien against property or the rights thereto.
-A lien enables the State to satisfy the debt in a number of ways, including the seizure, sale, or hindrance of sale of property.
-This includes wages and bank accounts, and may be enforced with wage garnishments.
+A lien enables the State to satisfy the liability in a number of ways, including the seizure, sale, or hindrance of the sale of property.
+This includes wages and bank accounts and may be enforced with wage garnishments.